 Measuring temperature is an essential factor in the overall operation of a power generation facility, particularly due to its direct connection to safety and potential system failures

-The primary temperature measurement device for power plants is RTDs (resistance temperature detectors) or T/Cs (thermocouples), which are designed to emit an mV alert when these devices sense a change in temperature.
+The primary temperature measurement device for industrial power plants is RTDs (resistance temperature detectors) or T/Cs (thermocouples), which are designed to emit an mV alert when these devices sense a change in temperature.
 An RTD is usually composed of a certain wire length inserted within a glass or even ceramic enclosure, which is coupled to a probe.
 RTDs are typically made of a variety of pure and highly sensitive elements, such as copper, nickel, or platinum.

 Both RTDs and thermocouples can be installed on a surface or within a thermowell, which in turn serves as a buffer or protection from corrosion or high pressure.
 And if that’s not enough, a thermowell allows for the sensing elements to be removed and replaced.

 The use of RTDs is mostly driven by the need to ensure repetitive and accurate measurement, with accuracies to one tenth of a degree Celsius—and up to 800 degrees Fahrenheit.
 That said, this type of device can be considered rather fragile, which in turn does not make it ideal for environments with extreme temperatures or high vibration, unlike thermocouples, which can handle a harsher environment and pressures.

 We will cover thermocouples in more detail on the next blog article but know that consulting with Temp-Pro can ensure the proper specification of temperature measurement devices—allowing us to work jointly in determining the need for an RTD or thermocouple.
 Our knowledge and experience yield a level of insight that is highly valued by our customers, ensuring a reduction of risks associated with the selection of temperature measurement devices.